Fan Had Part of Finger Bitten Off During Wild Brawl at Bruins-Coyotes Game

 A fan had part of their finger bitten off during a crazy brawl at a recent Arizona Coyotes game, team CEO Xavier Gutierrez confirmed at the NHL's Board of Governors meetings Monday.

-After the video showed roughly 25 seconds of fighting, police officers are seen intervening to calm the situation.
+After the video showed roughly 25 seconds of fighting, police officers were seen intervening to calm the situation.

 In the midst of the mayhem, one fan had the tip of their index finger bitten off.
 Arizona State University police said the injured fan -- who they identified as Steven Rocha -- was taken to a hospital for treatment, according to AZCentral.com.